 TDS meter – from ebay/amazon for about £14

-My spreadsheet to perform a couple of calculations during the process (Can be downloaded here)
+My spreadsheet to perform a couple of calculations during the process (Can be viewed online here or downloaded directly here)

 A graduated 10ml pipette

 A Britta filter and some BWT Mg+ filter cartridges

 Finally, a pack of Sharpies or similar for marking up the bottles